Six grave violations against children in times of war

 Recruitment or use of children in armed forces and armed groups refers to compulsory, forced, or voluntary conscription or enlistment of children into any kind of armed force or armed group.
 Children continue to be recruited and used by parties to conflict at alarming rates.
 The use of boys and girls by armed forces or armed groups can be in any capacity, including as fighters, cooks, porters, messengers and spies, or when they are subjected to sexual exploitation.

-Between 2005 and 2020, more than 93,000 children were verified as recruited and used by parties to conflict, although the actual number of cases is believed to be much higher.
-The UN Country Task Forces on Monitoring and Reporting, or their equivalent, verified the recruitment and use of at least 1,000 children in at least 15 different countries over this period.
+Between 2005 and 2022, more than 105,000 children were verified as recruited and used by parties to conflict, although the actual number of cases is believed to be much higher.

 3. Attacks on schools or hospitals